-Support for mathematical expressions and operations needed for describing non-linear models is considered an important feature of an AML [Kal04].
+In addition, the support for mathematical expressions and operations needed for describing non-linear models is often considered an important feature of an AML [Kal04].

 Also, it is worth to observe that most interpreters included in today's algebraic modeling languages are based on automatic differentiation [FG02], a process in which the modeling language can compute derivatives of problems from the model description without the assistance of the user [Kal04].
-This motivates us to include automatic differentiation as an important feature of a modern AML too.
+This motivates us to include automatic differentiation as an additional, important feature of a modern AML.